I’ve tried calling a few times but nobody answers. Are you guys out of business?

 You can use this magic calculator to tell you what your minimum ride height must be based on your tyre diameter.
 Nothing on the car, including the exhaust, anti-roll bars etc can be lower than this height for at least 800mm in front and behind the driven wheels.

-If you have the room to fit larger diameter tyres, you should consider doing so, because that is the easiest way to resolve the problem.
+If you have the room under your arches to fit tyres with a larger outside diameter, you should consider doing so, because that is the easiest way to resolve the problem.
 If you have adjustable suspension, raising the ride height would be the next best option.
 Use the calculator above to see what works best for you.

 I would like my car to ‘pop and bang’ on the overrun.
 Do you offer this service?